 Each year has a different theme - like a dinner party, an art gallery, a fashion show, or even the memorable Hauntlake Skelementary School.

 Trick or Treat House encourages everyone who stops by to drop off a donation.
 The food drive was set up after visitors began asking how they could make a contribution, and last year, they had their biggest year yet.

 "Roughly 500 pounds.
 590, or something like that.
 And 800 dollars worth of cash donations," said Sutherland.

-Collections will run through November 2nd, and non-perishable food items can be dropped off day or night to 2236 East Blaine Street, Seattle WA.
+Collections will run through November 2nd, and non-perishable food items can be dropped off day or night to Trick or Treat House, 2236 East Blaine Street, Seattle WA.